Intensive-School-Virology-Unipv/school_aws_vm/README.md

 ```

 The school code and data is located in the container at the path ```/opt/shared/DATA```: you can navigate through the RStudio interface to this location and retrieve the notebook you need.

+:warning: The RStudio container unfortunately does **not** render properly on Apple M1 chip computers.